Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Hierarchically hyperbolic groups and Generalised Baumslag - Solitar groups

 We might also wonder about obstructions for a given group $G$ to be an HHG.
 Here we have:\\ \\ (1) Any HHG $G$ is finitely presented and has quadratic isoperimetric inequality (\cite{bhs2} Corollary 7.5).\\ \\ (2) Given any finitely generated subgroup $H$ of an HHG $G$, either $H$ is virtually abelian or $F_2\leq H$ (\cite{dhs} Theorem 9.15 where the condition of being finitely generated is not used, but see also the correction in \cite{dhsc}).\\ \\ (3) Every infinite order element $g\in G$ is undistorted in $G$ with respect to word length of a finite generating set (see \cite{dhs} Theorem 7.1 but again see also the correction in \cite{dhsc}).

 Note that for each ordered pair of these three statements, there exists a group satisfying the first but not the second.

 More recently another obstruction was found in \cite{petspr}.
-We take the following result from Remark 4.9 of that paper. \begin{thm} If $G$ is a HHG then there exist finitely many hyperbolic spaces $X_1,\ldots ,X_r$ and an isometric action of some finite index subgroup $H$ of $G$ on the product space $P=X_1\times \ldots \times X_r$ (with the $l_1$ metric) such that $H$ preserves each factor $X_i$ and $H$ acts acylindrically on the product $P$.
-If $G$ is infinite then each $X_i$ is unbounded and there exists a loxodromic element in the action of $H$ on some $X_i$, thus this action of $H$ is product acylindrical. \end{thm} \begin{proof} Theorem 3.2 of \cite{petspr} shows that for any HHG $G$ there is a finite $G$-invariant set ${\cal W} =\{W_1,\ldots ,W_r\}$ of unbounded domains which are pairwise orthogonal and such that any unbounded domain $U_i$ is nested in one of these $W_j$.
+We take the following result from Remark 4.9 of that paper. \begin{thm} If $G$ is an infinite HHG then there exist finitely many unbounded hyperbolic spaces $X_1,\ldots ,X_r$ for $r\geq 1$ and an isometric action of some finite index subgroup $H$ of $G$ on the product space $P=X_1\times \ldots \times X_r$ (with the $l_1$ metric) such that $H$ preserves each factor $X_i$ and $H$ acts acylindrically on the product $P$.
+Moreover there exists a loxodromic element in the action of $H$ on $X_i$, thus this action of $H$ is product acylindrical. \end{thm} \begin{proof} Theorem 3.2 of \cite{petspr} shows that for any HHG $G$ there is a finite $G$-invariant set ${\cal W} =\{W_1,\ldots ,W_r\}$ of unbounded domains which are pairwise orthogonal and such that any unbounded domain $U_i$ is nested in one of these $W_j$.
 In the case when $G$ is finite $\cal W$ is necessarily empty as all domains will be bounded.
 Conversely an HHS with all domains bounded is itself bounded, so whenever $G$ is infinite there will be some unbounded domain and therefore $\cal W$ is non empty.

 Consequently there is a finite index subgroup $H$ of $G$ with $H(W_j)=W_j$ for all $1\leq j\leq r$ and $H$ acts by isometries on each domain $W_j$.
 Moreover the action of $H$ on each $W_j$ is cobounded.
 This is because we can assume for any domain $U_i$ and any $g\in G, x\in X(=G)$ that $g(\pi_i(x))=\pi_i(gx)$ by \cite{dhsc} Remark 2.1.
 But we mentioned above that $\pi_i(G)=G(\pi_i(id))$ is coarsely dense and therefore so is $\pi_i(H)=H(\pi_i(id))$ as $H$ has finite index in $G$.
 However any cobounded action of a group on an unbounded hyperbolic space must contain a loxodromic element, as mentioned above when we listed the five types of action.